 Juan’s mom, Amelia, has been a fan of Intocable since she was 15 herself.
 When the band visits her hometown, she and her sisters never miss a concert.
-Their signature blend of Tejano and Norteño music is often playing in her car, and she and Juan sing along to the words.
+Their signature blend of Tejano and Norteño music is often playing in her car, and she and Juan used to sing along to the words.

 “It was very special for me and for my children,” she said of the experience.
 “We’re super grateful that they gave us the opportunity to be there and to make that day so special for Juan.”